DhananjayPurohit/task-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-WIP (Deployment on gh-pages at https://dhananjaypurohit.github.io/task-frontend/ need some fixes)
+WIP : Deployment still need some fixes on gh-pages at https://dhananjaypurohit.github.io/task-frontend/

 ## Setup